(Disclosure: Some of the links below may be affiliate links)

 - Research bank accounts to find a better one

-11. Post on this blog
+13. Post on the blog

 For instance, you can check out the most recent monthly report.
 This post has the details of my expenses and income.
 It also contains the current status of my goals.
-And of course, some information about things that happened during the month.
+And, of course, some information about things that happened during the month.
 And my expectations for next month.

 Why am I doing this?

 I am mostly doing this for myself.
 I want to keep track of my financial status.
 I also believe it makes me more accountable.
 And it helps to keep me motivated.
 And since I like reading monthly reports, maybe some people will enjoy mine!

 What I do not do

 You may have seen that there are also some things I do not do.

 First, even though I check the value of my funds, I do not plan any action for them.
 I do not want to sell or buy based on the price of the funds.
 I buy as soon as the money reaches my broker account.
 And I do not sell as long as I do not need the money.
 It is essential for long-term passive investing.